How to Write a Marketing Plan, Part 2

 Now Go Measure It

 In an upcoming article in this series, we’ll go into the specifics of ways to measure your performance.
-But for now, here’s a high-level of things you can measure, even if they are typically considered unmeasurable.
+But for now, here’s a high-level overview of things you can measure, even if they are typically considered unmeasurable.
 Measuring your progress will do many things, such as validating your efforts or perhaps showing your team should abandon your current campaign.
 Regularly gauging your progress will help put into context the actual returns related to business growth.
 Knowing how much a lead is worth once your team has been pursuing them a while will help you set more realistic goals and budgets in the future.

 Coming Up Next